Conservative Prediction via Data-Driven Confidence Minimization: Problem Setup

 \section{Problem Setup}

-We consider two problem settings that test a model's ability to determine if its prediction is trustworthy: out-of-distribution (OOD) detection and selective classification.
-In both settings, we denote the input and label spaces as $\mathcal{X}$ and $\mathcal{Y}$, respectively, and assume that the training dataset $\Dtr$ is drawn from the ID distribution $\Pid$.
-In \textit{out-of-distribution detection}, the model may encounter inputs that do not belong to any class in its label space $\mathcal{Y}$, such as inputs from an entirely new class.
+We consider two problem settings that test a model's ability to determine if its prediction is trustworthy: selective classification and out-of-distribution (OOD) detection.
+In both settings, a model may encounter \emph{\known{}} or \emph{\unknown{}} examples at test time. \emph{Known} examples are inputs that are well-represented in the training distribution; \emph{unknown} examples are not.

+We denote the input and label spaces as $\mathcal{X}$ and $\mathcal{Y}$, respectively, and assume that the training dataset $\Dtr$ contains \known{} examples.
 In \textit{selective classification}, all inputs have a ground-truth label within $\mathcal{Y}$, but the model may make errors due to overfitting or insufficient coverage in the training dataset $\Dtr$.
-We first describe these two problem settings.
-In \cref{sec:method}, we present two variants of \ours{} for OOD detection and selective classification.
+In this setting, known examples are inputs that are correctly classified by the model and unknown examples are inputs which are misclassified.
+In \textit{out-of-distribution detection}, the model may encounter inputs at test time that belong to a new class not in its training label space $\mathcal{Y}$.
+In this setting, known examples are those from the training input space $\mathcal{X}$, and unknown examples are inputs from novel classes.
+We first describe these problem settings in \cref{subsec:sc_problem} and \cref{subsec:ood_problem}.
+In \cref{sec:method}, we present two instantiations of \ours{} for selective classification and OOD detection.